Jump to the main content block

 Ratio(%)

-Number of people with disabilities employed
+Number of Employees with Disabilities

 Female